petervaro/python/README.md

 # Python and Cython language bundles

-This repo is about Python 3.3+ and Cython 0.19.1+ related bundles for Sublime Text 2/3 and TextMate editors and for online usage.
+This repo concerns Python 3.3+ and Cython 0.19.1+ related bundles for Sublime Text 2/3 and TextMate editors and for online usage.

 ![Preview](preview.png)

 ### Python 3.3

 Python 3.3 is a truly powerful version of Python, with a lot of new and creative features -- with some of them even bringing new and different syntaxes!
 Sadly, the only available `tmLanguage` and still popular syntax-highlight definition file is pretty old (only supports Python 2.x) and has some annoying bugs.
 The syntax of these new features then break the full highlighting of the code, not to mention the lack of new built-in keywords and notations and extra unused one.

 I believe that a good syntax highlighter for software developers has to be as much help as an auto-complete popup or a code linter script in a text editor.

 That's why I implemented a new syntax definition, started from scratch and created especially for Python 3.3 and above.
 I did this with a Python dictionary plus a little converter script and not in `JSON` (ugly double escape characters -- *Ouch!*) nor in `XML`/`tmLanguage` (com'n is there anyone who likes to read-and-write these?).
 The result is dynamic, reuseable and easy-to-read and write (syntax highlighted regexes -- with comments and variables!).
 It is also simple to maintain and pretty short (old: 3331 lines, new: 1226 lines).

 ### Cython support

 Unfortunately Cython syntax highlighter definitions are also lack of updated, fully working and 100% Python compatible syntax definitions!
 I created a brand new highlighter from scartch, based on the new Python one, but one of the future plans is to make this dictionary an addition/extended version of it, so the changes will automatically updated in both language files.

 ### Highlight on web

 ***WORK IN PROGRESS***

 After used to the syntax highlight in the text editor, sharing the code online with the same colors and highlights is evident!
 Thanks to Craig Campbell and his amazing [`Rainbow.js`](http://craig.is/making/rainbows/) it is also possible!

 *At the moment a few features are missing from Rainbow.js to make it as powerful and complete as the tmLanguage files.. so I wait now :)*

 ### New is better